justin-frandsen/justin-frandsen/README.md

 # Justin Frandsen

 Ph.D. student in Cognition and Cognitive Neuroscience at **Texas A&M University**.
 My research focuses on the mechanisms of visual attention and learning in complex, naturalistic environments.
-I use behavioral methods, eye tracking, and computational modeling to investigate how people extract structure from the visual world.
+I use behavioral methods, eye tracking, and neuroimaging to investigate how people attend to their environment.

 ## Research Interests
 - Visual attention and statistical learning